coyote-linux/antique-viruses/famous/sql-slammer/readme.txt

 This is a disassembly of the SQL Slammer worm.
-This worm spread and cause mass disruptions in January of 2003.
+This worm spread and caused mass disruptions in January of 2003.
 It is often considered the fastest spreading malware in history.
 It is estimated that it had infected nearly 90% of the vulnerable hosts within the first 10 minutes of its existence in the wild.